 More information on data that is available to the industry to support analysis and improve understanding of UIG calculations can be found below:

-Information relating to theis available on the Joint Office of Gas Transporters website.
+Information relating to the Allocation of Unidentified Gas Expert (AUGE),and the latest Weighting Factors is available on the Joint Office of Gas Transporters website.

 UIG only applies to Local Distribution Zone (LDZ) sites.